 Dakota the Dinomummy

 The State Historical Society of North Dakota and the North Dakota Geological Survey announce a major exhibit update for Dakota.
-Scheduled for completion in spring 2020, the updated exhibit outside the Adaptation Gallery: Geologic Time will have interactive experiences and additional public information for better understanding of the hadrosaur.
+Scheduled for completion in summer 2020, the updated exhibit outside the Adaptation Gallery: Geologic Time will have interactive experiences and additional public information for better understanding of the hadrosaur.

 Dakota, one of only a handful of mummified hadrosaurs in the world, has been featured in national and international news reports because of its rare skin preservation.
 Unlike previous dinosaur mummies, which typically show skin impressions in rock, Dakota’s skin appears to be mostly intact with visible scales.
 This makes Dakota one of the most scientifically important dinosaurs ever found.